tw-mosip/inji-wallet/docs/presentation-during-issuance.md

   - Because the vci client library is responsible for handling the overall issuance flow, including interactions with the issuer.
   - The inji-openid4vp library is focused on handling OpenID for Verifiable Presentations, including creating VP responses, but not managing the entire issuance process.
   - Also There is a mandation to add authSession to the request which is specific to issuance flow and not related to openid4vp.
   - The VP response submission body of OVP flow - {vp_token:..., presentation_submission:...} is wrapped inside but in PDI flow {auth_session:..., openid4vp_presentation:{vp_token:..., presentation_submission:...}} it differs.
-To handle this wrapping and addition of auth_session, it is better to keep this logic in vci client library.
+To handle this wrapping and addition of auth_session, it is better to keep this logic in vci client library to have more control.

 #### Changes summary